ddvk/remarkable2-framebuffer/README.md

 * writing our own implementation of SWTCON
 * designing a client API that makes sense
 * porting existing apps to use the rm2fb sendUpdate API

+## FAQ

+* will this brick my rM2?

+probably not, but no guarantees

+* how do I port my existing app to rM2?

+we are figuring out how to give app developers a simple to use API that is almost a drop in replacement for the rM1 framebuffer rendering code

+* how can I get in touch?

+use github issues or ping on the discord in one of the homebrew developer channels. if you mention this repo, someone will probably respond

+* what's up with server/client API?

+The current way we are interacting with the framebuffer requires modifying a binary - we figure it is better to isolate that into one process and the rest of the programs can use simple IPC to communicate with that process.

+In addition, using a server/client API will potentially make new features possible that were not doable on the rM1, since it will enforce that apps have some sort of coordination between them.

+* should you distribute apps that use the LD_PRELOAD method of drawing to the framebuffer?

+no, probably not. let's figure out a design that doesn't require every app to ship a 3rd party binary.